Understanding your technical SEO audit.

 Like a manual for your website, structured markup provides the instructions for Google’s Rich Snippets.
 As part of your audit, we look at the structured markup (typically from Schema.org) in your website’s code.
 If there are Schemes present, we’ll make sure that they’re comprehensive and formatted correctly.
 If not, we’ll add this to our to-do list.

 Keywords are important, but it’s worth repeating: Google is an AI-driven system that simply knows better.
 While keywords used to be the foundation of SEO, stuffed into every nook and cranny of a website, they’ve gone from being everything to simply being a tool in our arsenal.

 Today Google uses hundreds of different factors to determine if your website is the best option for a user’s search query.
 It’s gotten better at “reading between the lines”.
-With the advent of voice search and location-based searches, Google pulls signals from all over to help identify what you’re actually searching for – even if you’re not quite sure yourself.
+With the advent of voice and location-based searches, Google pulls signals from all over to help identify what you’re actually searching for – even if you’re not quite sure.